Alex-Burgess/AnsibleHelloWorld/Deploy-to-ECS-with-CLI.md

 ## Preparation
-1. Check that the necessary IAM role exists:
+1. Check that the necessary IAM role exists.
+This will be created for you the first time using ECS.
+So, in the most part it is only necessary to check if the default role (AWSServiceRoleForECS) exists.
       ```
       $ aws iam get-role --role-name AWSServiceRoleForECS
       {